 2 Signs, Gestures and Body Language

 Imagine – you have just arrived in a new country.
 You don’t have your bags, you don’t have a dictionary, you have no knowledge of the language.
 How do you communicate?
 How do you “say” I am thirsty or hungry?
 I need help?
 I need to find a bank?
 Where can I find a bathroom?
-European and Native nations faced similar struggles during the colonial period, albeit without the more modern technological and institutional functions listed.
+European and Native nations faced similar struggles during the colonial period, without our modern technological and institutional functions listed.
 So how did they do it?
 How did they communicate in those first days and weeks of interaction?
 What did they “say”?

 When Native peoples, French missionaries, soldiers and/or explorers first encountered each other, their key to safety and peaceful interaction was through effective communication.
-One needed information and had to find a way to get and/or receive some desired piece of knowledge.
-Given that Europeans were regional strangers, only the Native people could assist them with such things as the location of natural resources; the paths to the west or south, to the north or east; the location of other Native peoples; where to find game, wild fruits, fresh water; how best to traverse the rugged terrain; when to plant and what to plant; whether one was willing to be friend or foe.
-Signs, gestures, body language–these modes of communication involved a tremendous amount of tedious visual information and consequently served as a primary conversation tool early on.
-To be sure, these visual modes of communication would be far more comprehensible than any words uttered in early interactions.
-That is, one communicated not by saying but by doing.
+One needed information and had to find a way to some desired piece of knowledge.
+Given that Europeans were regional strangers, only the Native people could assist them with the location of natural resources; the paths to the west or south, to the north or east; the location of other Native peoples; where to find game, wild fruits, fresh water; how best to traverse the rugged terrain; when to plant and what to plant; whether one was willing to be friend or foe.
+Although communication through signs, gestures, body language involved a tremendous amount of tedious visual information, nevertheless they served as primary conversation tools early on.
+These visual modes of communication would be far more comprehensible than any words uttered in early interactions.
+One communicated not by saying but by doing.
 Ultimately, when Frenchmen asked questions through signs, Native peoples did their best to respond.
 But Native peoples had their own questions, and the French did their best to reply in kind.
-What both cultures soon realized was that signs would continue to be utilized even as aural language skills evolved; signs would continue to serve as a primary source for gaining information in the Mississippi River Valley and beyond even as individuals verbally spoke to each other.[1]
+Both cultures soon realized that signs would continue to serve as a primary source for gaining information in the Mississippi River Valley and beyond even as individuals verbally spoke to each other.[1]

 Native peoples certainly communicated with others long before Europeans arrived.
-All Native communities utilized sign language–hand gestures, facial expressions, physical touch and the like–with universal signs almost certainly in place, though perhaps with some signs more unique to a given nation.
+All Native communities used sign language–hand gestures, facial expressions, physical touch and the like–with universal signs almost certainly in place, though perhaps with some signs more unique to a given nation.
 As Europeans arrived, Native peoples would use these same signs thereby “integrating the newcomers into their semiotic world through both words and nonverbal means.”[2]
 As Thomas Jefferson described it in the very early 19th century: “Almost all the Indian nations living between the Mississippi, and the Western American ocean, understand and use the same language by signs, although their respective oral tongues are frequently unknown to each other.”[3]
 Indeed, a somewhat standard sign language existed among the Plains Indians west of the Mississippi.
 As thousands of unrelated Native peoples were forced into “Indian territory,” Plains Indian sign language books increased in availability so that those entering this region (primarily Americans) might have some way of communicating with the different Native peoples encountered.
 Ultimately, signing could only take one so far.
 Concrete concepts–asking for water, saying hello, showing you come as a friend, locations and travel paths–were all relatively easy to sign and decipher.
 Alternatively, abstract religious, spiritual and ceremonial gestures proved far more difficult to convey and understand.
-Certainly, priests and Native shamans utilized gesticulations to communicate with their spirit world.
+Certainly, priests and Native shamans used gesticulations to communicate with their spirit world.
 But what did these mean to one who had no concept of the other’s spiritual and religious practices and traditions?

 Signs of First Encounters[4]